 Stuffed Delicata Squash

-You can stuff delicata squash with a blend of pre-cooked meat or vegetables and pre-cooked grains, rice, and/or nuts.
-For an average size squash, you’ll need about 2 cups of stuffing mixture.
+You can make Stuffed Delicata Squash with a blend of pre-cooked meat or vegetables and pre-cooked grains, rice, and/or nuts.
+For an average size squash, you'll need about 2 cups of stuffing mixture.

 First, roast the squash as directed above.
 When a fork pierces the squash skin easily, turn squash halves flesh side up and stuff.
 Roast until stuffing is heated through, 15 to 20 minutes.
 For cheese topped stuffed squash, sprinkle cheese over the top just long enough for it to melt, 8 to 10 minutes.

 To steam delicata squash, first peel it with a vegetable peeler, then cut it in half lengthwise.
 With a spoon, scoop out the seeds and stringy fiber with a spoon, and cut the squash into one-inch cubes.
 Place the cubed squash in a steamer basket and cook over simmering water until the squash is tender, 8 to 10 minutes.
 Pierce a cube or two with a fork.
 If they are soft all the way through, they’re done.

 You can also steam slices of delicata, but they'll take a little longer, 12 to 15 minutes.

 To sauté delicata squash, prepare it similar to steaming by peeling it with a vegetable peeler, removing the seeds and fiber with a spoon, and cutting it into cubes or slices.
 Heat a little olive oil in a pan and sauté until tender and lightly browned, 8 to 12 minutes.
 Season as desired.